 When & where: 26-28 July 2019; Naeba Ski Resort, Japan

-Festival lineup: Stormzy, Kylie Minogue, Janelle Monae
+Festival lineup: Stormzy, The Killers, The Cure, Kylie Minogue, Janelle Monae

 The mother of all conservationists music festivals, Glastonbury Festival has seen millions of festival-goers trample through Worthy Farm throughout its 49-year history and strives to highlight both recent and relevant environmental issues each year.